 We fly into Lima, where we will stay until our flight to the Amazon in the morning.

-Today, we go to Lago Apu Victor, a lake deep in the jungle, in the morning.
+Today, in the morning, we go to Lago Apu Victor, a lake deep in the jungle.
 As we walk through the jungle, we see the wonders of the rain forest, always new, always ancient, always unique.
-In the evening, we go into the jungle where we are in deep sacred ceremony, asking those who dwell in the jungle to guide us so that we can see through the eyes of the Primal Self within each of us.
+In the afternoon, we take a boat ride to a secluded place that branches off the main river.
+As we walk in the jungle, we discover the beauty and magic of The Briolo.
+In the evening, we go into the jungle where we are in deep sacred ceremony, asking those who dwell in the jungle to guide us so that we can see through the eyes of the Primal within each of us.
 Sniffing life out, knowing what we know, without personal story in the way, reminding us how to perceive well beyond the five senses of the physical.

 In the late afternoon, we return to Cuzco for an evening of rest.

 We have a day to explore the ancient city of Cuzco.
 In the evening, we have the formal closing of the sacred ceremonies.
 We go out for a dinner of celebration, giving thanks and delight for the journey we have just undertaken.

 We return to Lima for our flights back to our countries.